 Now due to the risk-free nature of the product, the returns given by PPF would ideally be less than those given by riskier assets.
 Isn’t it?

-Also, you and me understand that when investing for long term goals, we can and should invest more in assets that give higher returns inspite of being volatile?
+Also, you and I understand that when investing for long-term goals, we can and should invest more in assets that give higher returns in spite of being volatile.

 Why?
 Because average returns are higher when longer periods are considered.

-So if we are investing for goals that are due in long term (i.e. 15 years) like say retirement, etc., shouldn’t we be investing in an asset that gives better returns?
+So if we are investing for goals that are due in the long-term (i.e. 15 years) like say retirement, etc., shouldn’t we be investing in an asset that gives better returns?

-PPF (or EPF) should definitely be a part of your portfolio and you are right in regularly keeping track of PPF interest rates. 🙂 But investments should be made as per the goal requirements, suitability of asset allocation and not just because of tax considerations.
+PPF (or EPF) should definitely be a part of your portfolio and you are right in regularly keeping track of PPF interest rates in 2023 in India. 🙂 But investments should be made as per the goal requirements, and the suitability of asset allocation and not just because of tax considerations.